Learning to read music is easier than some people might think. And learning to teach your child to read music is easier than most people think!

 When you're done tracing, use this resource pack to practice reading and writing!

-It's totally free and available in the sheet music library (scroll down to Activity Sheets).
+It's totally free and available in the Folk Song Index (scroll down to Activity Sheets).

 If you're already a member, head on over and let the learning begin!